 Most major retailers restock consoles and bundles both online and in physical stores on an intermittent basis, but availability can fluctuate based on your local store.
 It’s important to note that some retailers won’t ship your console, too, so make sure the store you select is within a reasonable distance if you’re planning to pick one up.
 You’ll also need a verified account with these retailers in order to check out.

-Opting for a bundle that includes games like God of War Ragnarök or Horizon Forbidden West is a perfectly viable option for getting a console without having to pay a premium.
-While the Horizon Forbidden West bundles are difficult to find at the moment, the God of War Ragnarök bundle is still relatively easy to pick up at a variety of retailers.
+Opting for a bundle that includes a game like God of War Ragnarök is a perfectly viable option for getting a console without having to pay a premium.
 Bundles are made available through the PlayStation Direct store and other retailers, with new bundles becoming available alongside the release of new PlayStation exclusives.
 Whether it’s due to their higher price or that they’re packaged with a game someone may not want, bundles tend to sell out less quickly than standalone consoles.